 No!
 This is one of the hikes in the Adirondacks that does not require a reservation to hike.

-While the Adirondack Loj, one of the popular places to begin the hike, does fill early in the morning, there are no technical limits for the number of hikers per day on this mountain.
+While the Adirondack Loj, probably the most popular place to begin the hike, does fill early in the morning, there are no technical limits for the number of hikers per day on this mountain.

 Parking at the Adirondack Loj lots does require you to pay a $15 fee.
-This fee must be paid in CASH.
-Come prepared.
-There are no ATMs.
+This fee must be paid in CASH (or check) when the booth is not staffed.
+Credit cards are accepted when there is a parking attendant at the booth.

 Trail Options for Reaching the Summit